When I first became a Christian, I had no idea how to study the Bible.

 “He writes the same way in all his letters, speaking in them of these matters.
 His letters contain some things that are hard to understand, which ignorant and unstable people distort, as they do the other Scriptures, to their own destruction” (2 Pet.
 3:16).

-When you introduce difference, you introduce confusion.
+When you introduce differences, you introduce confusion.
 We have a hard enough time making sense of our own intentions.
 Understanding those of others can be even more difficult.

 The distance between the Bible and our 21st century experience is enormous.
 There are many obstacles to understanding these ancient texts correctly.
 We are historically, personally, theologically, chronologically, culturally, and geographically removed from the Bible’s authors, making it hard to know how to study Bible stories in historical context.

 In order to better understand the Bible, it is important to understand the minds of these authors and the purposes of God throughout history.
 One of the things that all biblical authors had in common was that they loved the Bible.
 They loved reading it, referencing it, playing with metaphors from old texts of Scripture, and making connections.